When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications-aware Trajectory Planning

-From the application point of view, a \ac{CaTP} problem can be cast as either a \ac{CaR} or a \ac{RaC} task.
 We can also classify \ac{CaTP} problems depending on what is being optimized into three categories.
-In the first category, the objective is to design the \ac{MR}'s full trajectory, i.e., path and velocity profile.
-In the second category, the translational velocity is given (e.g., constant speed) and the objective is to design the MR's path; this is a \ac{CaPP} problem.
-In the third category, the path is given and the objective is to design the translational speed profile with which the \ac{MR} will follow the given path, see for example \cite{CATP9}.
+In the first category, the objective is to design the \ac{MR}'s full trajectory, i.e., path and velocity profile; see for example \cite{CATP19}.
+In the second category, the translational velocity is given (e.g. constant speed) and the objective is to design the MR's path; see for example \cite{UAV23}; this is a \ac{CaPP} problem.
+In the third category, the path is given and the objective is to design the translational speed profile with which the \ac{MR} will follow the given path; see for example \cite{CATP9}.

-\ac{CaTP} problems can also be divided according to the type of trajectories: {\bf predetermined} trajectories and {\bf adaptive} (also referred to as reactive) trajectories.
-Predetermined trajectories are designed before they are executed by the \ac{MR}.
-Adaptive trajectories are created and modified as the robot executes them.
-Note that the \ac{MR} could use a predetermined trajectory as an initial guide and then implement an adaptive mechanism to adapt the trajectory in real-time in response to new information obtained from the environment.
-In this tutorial, we focus on predetermined trajectories.
+\ac{CaTP} problems can also be divided according to the trajectory type: {\bf predetermined} and {\bf adaptive} (also referred to as reactive).
+Predetermined trajectories are designed before they are executed by the \ac{MR}, e.g. \cite{CATP19}.
+Adaptive trajectories are created and modified as the robot executes them, e.g. \cite{BonillaEUSIPCO21}; the \ac{MR} may either use a predetermined trajectory as an initial guide and then implement an adaptive mechanism to adapt it in real-time in response to new information obtained from the environment, or create the trajectory in real-time while operating.
+Due to the elementary nature of this tutorial, we will mostly focus on predetermined trajectories, whose theory constitutes the base for adaptive ones.